Best Cultural Experiences in Beijing

 The four strongest cultural experiences in Beijing are a hutong walk through a working courtyard neighbourhood, a hands-on dumpling-making class, a brush-calligraphy session, and a Beijing food tour or home-style lunch.
 All four happen indoors or in protected courtyards (rain-safe), suit mixed-age groups, and run in roughly half-day slots.

-• Drive time from Beijing: On-site only — all experiences in central Beijing or nearby hutongs
+• Location: On-site only — all experiences in central Beijing or nearby hutongs

 • Typical visit style: Half-day per experience; combined day 3-4 hours